dirless-syncer v0.6.1

 interval_seconds = 300 # sync every 5 minutes

-The config path can be overridden with the DIRLESS_SYNCER_CONFIG environment variable.
+Config path can be overridden with DIRLESS_SYNCER_CONFIG.

 Running